mastering-genkit/mastering-genkit-go/src/chapters/13-monitoring-and-observability.md

 ### Setting Up Google Cloud Monitoring

-To use Google Cloud monitoring with Genkit Go, you need to configure the Google Cloud plugin `googlecloud`:
+To use Google Cloud monitoring with Genkit Go, you need to configure the Google Cloud telemetry:

 ```go
 // Example from src/examples/chapter-13/cloud/main.go